Church giving and donating online is becoming the new normal.

 If you’re reticent to include your church’s branding on your giving page, it’s time to get over this internal struggle.
 You can inspire more people to give online by simply adding your church’s branding.

-On average, people who make recurring donations online give more frequently and more per year.
+On average, people who make recurring donations online from your donation form give more frequently and more dollars per year.
 Leading the members of your church to automate their giving online will help you to create a steady and predictable source of donations for your church.

-To increase online giving, encourage the people in your church who regularly give with cash or check to set up recurring giving online.
+To increase online donations, encourage the people in your church who regularly give with cash or check to set up recurring giving online.

 At Tithe.ly, we understand the importance of recurring givers, so we made it super simple for people to set up recurring giving with a few clicks.

-Your church’s website serves several purposes, one of which is helping your congregation to become generous givers in Christ.
+Your church’s website serves many purposes, one of which is helping your congregation to become generous givers in Christ.
 It's a key element of any online fundraising strategy.

-Now that you've got traffic and a great giving button on your church website, it's time to optimze the actual donation page people visit when giving.
+Now that you've got traffic and a great giving button on your church website, it's time to optimize the actual donation page + donation form people visit when giving.
 Check out how Refuge Church does it (see image below)!
 A great page like this will go a long way towards increasing online giving.

 There are a few key elements of an effective online giving page.